 Video: How to create a Google Analytics→Google BigQuery pipeline and set up session data collection in OWOX BI

-Before setting up session data collection, make sure that you've already set up a hit data streaming pipeline and have implemented the tracking code on your website.
+Before setting up session data collection, make sure that you've already set up a hit data streaming pipeline.

 What are the benefits of collecting session data based on OWOX BI algorithm